 Recovery after exercise matters more than you might realize – and much of the science can be applied to anyone, no matter your activity levels or needs.
-MitoQ Ambassador Gunnar Peterson recently sat down with the team at The Chalkboard Mag to discuss how important recovery is, some tips to recognize when to slow down and what he does to support it (which includes MitoQ!).
-Read the full article below...
+MitoQ Ambassador Gunnar Peterson sat down with the team at The Chalkboard Mag to discuss how important recovery is, some tips to recognize when to slow down and what he does to support it (including taking MitoQ!).

-To most fitness freaks, spending more time doing less sounds counter-intuitive, but the science behind recovery doesn’t lie.
-We asked celeb trainer, Gunnar Peterson to give us a master class on recovery — a pillar of fitness that is too often neglected.
+To most fitness fans, spending more time doing less sounds counter-intuitive, but the science behind recovery doesn’t lie.
+Gunnar Peterson says that recovery is a pillar of fitness that's too often neglected.
 And even better, the take-outs apply to everyone, no matter your level of activity.

 Known for training the LA Lakers and half the bodies in Hollywood, Gunnar Peterson knows what’s up in the gym.
-Peterson recently prepped Amber Heard for her role in Aquaman (do you need to know more?) and has trained Kim Kardashian since she was a teen, so when he talks, we take notice.
+Peterson has prepped the likes of J-Lo, Sylvester Stallone and Amber Heard, and has trained Kim Kardashian since she was a teen, so when he talks, we take notice.
 “I don’t believe that anyone can over-exercise — just under-recover,” he says.
 Here are his top tips...

 You can't build a great house without bringing quality materials to the job site.